 Factors Affecting Our Sensitivity to Air Pollution

 The study discovered a few factors that increased the effect air pollution had on mood.
-One factor was the day of the week, with air pollution having the greatest effect on the weekend.
+One factor was the day of the week.
+Air pollution seemed to have the biggest effect on the weekend.
 I suspect this could be due to people going out more on the weekend and having more time to think about the air pollution.
-The higher the negative number below, the higher the sensitivity to air polution
+The higher the negative number below, the higher the sensitivity to air polution.

 Air pollution also had a larger effect on mood during holidays.